Reflective listening

-Reflective listening is a communication strategy used to better understand a speaker's idea by offering your understanding of their idea back to the speaker in order to confirm that the idea has been understood correctly.
+Reflective listening is a communication strategy in which a listener improves their understanding of a speaker's idea by offering that understanding back to the speaker in order to confirm that the idea has been understood correctly.
 It is a more specific strategy than general methods of active listening.

 Form of empathy

 Reflective listening arose from Carl Rogers's school of client-centered therapy in counseling theory.

 It is a practice of expressing genuine understanding in response to a speaker as opposed to word-for-word regurgitation.
 Reflective listening takes practice.
 Reflective listening is one of the skills of motivational interviewing, a style of communication that works collaboratively to encourage change.
 Failure to understand the needs of the person speaking can result in errors in work, such as problems being unresolved, or decisions not being quickly made.

 Additional application

 Reflective listening has been found to be effective in a therapeutic setting.
 Subjects receiving reflective listening from a counsellor reported better therapeutic relationships and more disclosure of feelings.
-There is also an increased chance of recovery.

 A qualitative study of students using song lyrics to practice their reflective listening skills suggested that, according to participants, this allowed for a deeper understanding of the emotional content of the practice experience.